thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/commands.md

 ## Exporting grid intensity data

-You will use the Grid Intensity CLI `exporter` command to start a Prometheus server exporting carbon intensity metrics.
+You will use the Grid Intensity CLI `exporter` command to start a Prometheus exporter serving carbon intensity metrics.

 ```bash
 grid-intensity exporter --region=PT